The Best Gaming Consoles For Your Theater Room Setup

 https://easyhometheater.net/the-best-home-theater-systems

-But if you’re thinking long term, and actually want to create something on your own that’ll knock your socks off and serve you for years to come then read on.
+But if you’re thinking more long term, and want to create a more custom system that’ll serve you for years to come then read on.

 If your emphasis is just on music, then you’ll be more concerned with stereo sound which would simply be 2 speakers.

-But if you’re going after a more complete system, then you’ll want to start with the more traditional 3.1, or 5.1 setup (the first number denoting the number of speakers and the last, the amount of subwoofers) for now until you get more comfortable and decide where you want to go from there.
+But if you’re going after a more complete system, then you’ll want to start with a 3.1 or 5.1 setup (the first number denoting the number of speakers and the last, the amount of subwoofers) for now until you get more comfortable then decide where to upgrade from there.

 https://easyhometheater.net/the-best-bookshelf-speakers

-What I highly recommend after you decided on a budget is measuring the size of your room with a tape measure measuring length, width, and even the height.
+So what I highly recommend after you’ve decided on a budget and type of system is measuring the size of your room with a tape measure for its length, width, and height.

-From my personal experience and honest opinion, your room is going to have the biggest impact on sound bar none.
+From my personal experience and honest opinion, your room is going to have the biggest impact on experienced sound quality.

-Sound waves created by your audio sources will travel throughout the entire room, and whatever object is in that room, is going to affect the sound in one way or another.
+The sound waves created by your audio sources will travel throughout the entire room, and any object in that room affects the sound you hear in one way or another.

 Take for example your living room.

-But perhaps, it might be the exact opposite, still be hard on the ears, and seem hollow due to the fact it’s always different depending on the characteristics of a room.
+But it could be the exact opposite, still be hard on the ears, and seem hollow depending on the characteristics of a room.

 https://easyhometheater.net/home-theater-seating-ideas